[SDKs] There is no way to silence arv-put and arv-get

 This came up in the context of trying to automate 'arv-put' upload through a cron job.
 Since 'arv-put' sends a message on successful upload to keep, the only way to silence spurious email reporting is to redirect stderr to /dev/null, precluding the possibility of catching real errors.

-#4 Updated by Lucas Di Pentima 9 months ago
+#4 Updated by Lucas Di Pentima over 4 years ago

 Updates at 446e64dc1